 Viruses assigned to the genus Sigmavirus form a distinct monophyletic group based on well-supported maximum-likelihood trees inferred from complete or partial L sequences.
-Sigmaviruses each infect a dipteran insect of single species (Drosophilidae or Muscidae) in which they are transmitted only vertically; other dipterans also appear to harbour sigmaviruses.
+Sigmaviruses each infect a dipteran insect of single species in the families Drosophilidae or Muscidae in which they are transmitted only vertically; other dipterans also appear to harbour sigmaviruses.
 Sigmavirus genomes may feature an additional gene (X) located between the P and M genes, encoding a protein of unknown function.

 Sigmavirus genomes consist of a single molecule of negative-sense, single-stranded RNA and range from approximately 12.4–14.5 kb (Longdon et al., 2010, Longdon et al., 2015, Teninges et al., 1993).

 Sigmavirus genomes include five genes (N, P, M, G and L) encoding the structural proteins and may contain an additional long ORF between the P and M genes encoding a protein of unknown function (X or U1) (Figure 1.Sigmavirus) (Teninges et al., 1993).
 All ORFs occur in discrete transcriptional units including conserved transcription initiation and transcription termination/polyadenylation sequences.
-Variations in genome length are due primarily to significant variations in the length of 3' and 5' non-coding regions which may be very long (e.g., 664 nt 3' non-coding region in the G mRNA of Drosophila affinis sigmavirus (DAffSV) (Longdon et al., 2015).
+Variations in genome length are due primarily to significant variations in the length of 3′- and 5′-untranslated regions which may be very long (e.g., 664 nt 3′-untranslated region in the G mRNA of Drosophila affinis sigmavirus (DaffSV) (Longdon et al., 2015).